katzer/cordova-plugin-local-notifications/README.md

 - [enhancement:] Added 'hourly' as a new repeat time aliase.
 - [feature:] Repeat with custom intervals on Android.
 - **[bugfix:]** Callbacks are called with the ID as a number and not as a string.
+- [enhancement:] The background callback on Android is called, even the app is not running when the notification is tapped.

 #### Version 0.6.3 (12.12.2013)
 - [bugfix:] Black screen on Android.